4 Ways to Transfer Wealth to Children

 - Because these are the child’s assets, it can significantly affect their eligibility for need-based financial aid for college.

-- If you should die before the property is legally transferred to the child, it becomes part of your taxable estate.
+- If you should die while you are custodian of the account, it becomes part of your taxable estate.
 This can be avoided, however, by naming someone other than yourself as custodian.
 For example, a grandparent can name a parent.

 - Once the child reaches the age of majority, he or she has control of the assets and can use them as they wish, which you may not find desirable for a young adult.